umarmahmud/refresh/README.md

-"Refresh" is a Hugo theme for blogging.
+"Refresh" is an elegant Hugo theme designed with bloggers in mind.

 ### Configuration